 4. Wait for your video to export

 The video will start exporting and you'll see a progress bar with a percentage indicator.

 If your video is slow to export or doesn't export, see this help article for tips on how to improve the export speed.
 Note that higher resolutions will take longer to export.

 Depending on your browser's Save settings, the video will either be saved straight to your Downloads folder, or a menu will appear so you can select where to save it.
-If the latter, choose a folder to save it to and click Save.

 You'll now have an mp4 copy of your video on your computer.